Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Conclusions

 \section{Conclusions}

-We have reanalyzed the existing data on electron and positron scattering off the nucleon (nucleus), in the same kinematical conditions.
-The deviation of the cross section ratio from unity would constitute an experimental evidence of contributions beyond the Born approximation.
-In order to make a quantitative analysis, we have compared the data to a calculation, which does not contain free parameters.
-Such calculation shows that the soft contribution arising from the interference between electron and target emission, can give rise to deviations from unity, strongly related to the inelasticity cut.
+We have reanalyzed the existing data on lepton-charge asymmetry in elastic and inelastic scattering off the nucleon.
+We have compared the data to a model calculation \cite{Ku08}, which does not contain free parameters, and a good compatibility was found on the basis of a point-to-point quantitative analysis.
+Within this analysis, the C-odd soft contribution, arising from the interference between electron and target bremsstrahlung, gives the main contribution to the observed asymmetry in the elastic case.

-The present analysis shows no experimental evidence for including a specific mechanisms which would enhance the contribution of two photon exchange (hard box diagram), in order to reproduce the data.
-This is in agreement with previous theoretical studies and with the findings of most of the experimental papers on charge asymmetry reported here.
-Such conclusion is, in our opinion, also supported by the fact that the few experimental points which show a signal for asymmetry are affected by large radiative corrections.
-In the experiments discussed here, radiative corrections have typically been calculated at first order.

-Note that if the scattered electron energy is not measured, or the electron is detected in a calorimeter, it is experimentally not possible to remove the contribution of hard photons, which are emitted along the direction of the scattered electron.
-A compensation between soft and hard photons emitted along the scattered electron takes place \cite{Kuraev}.
-At our knowledge, this effect has not been always taken into account in experimental analysis.

-A good understanding of the electron proton system and of the reaction mechanism is very important for different applications.
-Let us note that the equivalence of $e^- p$ and $e^+ \bar p$ scattering may be used for investigations on the mechanisms of polarization of an antiproton beam \cite{Ra04}.
+Note that, if we apply to the data radiative corrections from a different prescription, Ref. \cite{MT00}, the values of the corrections coincide at the level of $1.5\%$, and the effect on the corrected ratio is in average of the order of a percent, not affecting our conclusions.
+This is expected from the fact that both Ref. \cite{MT00} and Ref. \cite{Ku08} are first order calculations, the first one taking into account only infrared divergent part of TPE, whereas the second one predicts a small hard box TPE contribution.